ros-rvft/ros-rvft.github.io/README.md

 [![DOI](https://zenodo.org/badge/746253987.svg)](https://zenodo.org/doi/10.5281/zenodo.11117167)

-This repository complements the paper *"Runtime Verification and Field Testing for ROS-Based Robotic Systems"* and is an online repository of the guideline catalog for ROS-based Robotics projects.
+This repository complements the paper *"Runtime Verification and Field-based Testing for ROS-Based Robotic Systems"* and is an online repository of the guideline catalog for ROS-based Robotics projects.

 Contribute to our Guidelines by following the instructions: